stephenlacy/gulp-bump/README.md

 ```
 #### Breaking changes

-`gulp-bump` v2 supports Any valid semver in any filetype
+`gulp-bump` v2 supports Any valid semver in any filetype.
+  - v2 no longer creates the version [key] if it does not exist.

 ## Example